LucasMagnum/thanks/README.md

         // Other fields ...
     }

-This request will be handler by our `HandlerSlackCommand` and we will return the command handler response to slack.
+This request will be handler by our `handleFeedbackCommand` and we will return the command handler response to slack.